dhconnelly/prettybnf/README.md

     <items> ::=  <items> " " <item> | <item>;
     <item>  ::=  "foo" | "bar" | "baz" | "hello" <list>;

-For a longer example, take a look at the file `prettybnf.bnf`, which defines the grammar recognized by the parser itself.

 Contributing
 ------------